The burial legend

 Gospel story aside, even if all we had was Paul's letter stating that Jesus had been buried and nothing more (1 Corinthians 15:3-4), or even no statement of burial at all, the protocol of burial in and around Judea of the first century leads to the only reasonable conclusion within the context of archeological and extrabiblical written evidence that Jesus' body, as a Jewish citizen of Judea killed in Jerusalem, was most likely stored in preparation of the second burial even without the gospel story illustrating it.

 Therefore, in light of the historical externals, to dismiss direct illustrations written from this era that accurately portray this type of burial as pure fiction is far more vacuous than to just accept the burial from the written material prima facie.
 In other words, the illustration in the gospels of Jesus' burial is a perfectly natural account, thus should be taken at face value even before we compare it to other sources, which is typically how historians treat such accounts.
-And since it perfectly aligns with first century Jewish history in regards to burial, it becomes far more unreasonable at this point, and perhaps a direct exemplification of skeptical bias, to disregard the burial as a fabrication.
+And since it perfectly aligns with first century Jewish history in regards to burial, it becomes far more unreasonable and even unhistorical at this point and perhaps a direct exemplification of skeptical bias to disregard the burial description as a fabrication.

 I added some of my own internal elements to Stein's list.
 Not only do the externals counter the tomb legend theory, but the internals additionally make it even less probable as an embellishment, much less a tomb burial fabrication from pure scratch.